The Genealogy of Jesus Christ

 He had no union with her until she gave birth to a son – A Jewish marriage would normally be consummated on the first night of the seven-day wedding.
 ‘The grammatical construction translated “until” strongly suggests (but does not prove) that Mary and Joseph proceeded to have normal sexual relations after Jesus’ birth.’
 (Blomberg)

-He gave him the name Jesus – This indicates Joseph’s formal adoption of Jesus and establishes the latter’s Davidic lineage.
+Whom he named Jesus – This indicates Joseph’s formal adoption of Jesus and establishes the latter’s Davidic lineage.
 ‘The fact that Jesus is adopted by Joseph in no way makes Jesus’ Davidic lineage questionable.
 In Jewish circles a child became a man’s son not so much by physical procreation itself as by acknowledgment on the part of the man.’
 (DJG)

 In fact, this whole account focuses on Joseph as the legal father of Jesus, and tends to confirm that the genealogy offered by Matthew follows David’s (rather than Mary’s) line.